kitspace/1clickBOM/README.md

 ## Roadmap ##

-* 0.5
-    * Auto-complete (search Octopart)
-    * BOM export
-    * Manufacturer, manufacturer part number and comment fields

 * 0.6
+    * Add retailer preference ranking
+    * Add function to reduce BOM (and add to cart?) according to retailer preference

+* 1.0
+    * Support for direct loading from Google docs pages
     * Add buttons to pages with BOM data
+    * Remove legacy BOM format support

+* 2.0
     * BOM details and editing page

-* 1.0
-    * Remove legacy BOM format support
-    * Preferred retailer setting
-    * Paste directly to cart
     * Display cart summaries

-* 2.0
     * Allied, Arrow, AVNet, Conrad and Rapid
     * Function to minimize order cost + shipping
     * Allow adding components to BOM from the component page